vykt/liblain/README.md

 Libpwu primarily deals with individual memory segments.
-The `read_maps()` call processes `/proc/pid/maps` and returns a structure containing an organised vector of these maps.
-Said maps can then be passed to analysis, injection or utility functions together with relevant arguments like offsets.
+The `read_maps()` call processes `/proc/pid/maps` and returns a structure containing an organised vector of these segments.
+Said segments can then be passed to analysis, injection or utility functions together with relevant arguments like offsets.

-So far libpwu supports the following functionalities:
+---

-- Changing memory region protection by attaching to the process and hijacking execution to call `mprotect()`.
+So far Libpwu supports the following functionalities:

-- Injecting objects.
+- [x] Changing memory region protection by attaching to the process and hijacking execution to call `mprotect()`.
-- Identifying memory caves.
+- [x] Injecting objects.
-- Pattern searching.
+- [x] Identifying memory caves.
-- Saving and restoring process registers.
+- [x] Pattern searching.
-- Arbitrary reads & writes.
+- [x] Saving and restoring process registers.
-- Various other small utilities that make life easier.
+- [x] Arbitrary reads & writes.

-Plus the following planned features that are under development:
+- [x] Various other small utilities that make life easier.

-- Spinning up threads with `clone()`.
+- [ ] Spinning up threads with `clone()`.
-- Injecting shared objects.
+- [ ] Injecting shared objects.
-- Bindings for rust.
+- [ ] Bindings for rust.

-Leave a star <3
+- [ ] Documentation.